Safri Duo: 3.0

-In 2003 the new album 3.0 was released.
-It featured Clark Anderson as vocalist on several of the tracks, including "All the People in the World", "Agogo Mosse" and "Laarbasses".
-The single "Rise" became a huge success and later they released a new version called "Rise (Leave Me Alone)" which featured Clark Anderson on vocals.
-In 2004 they released a remix album of 3.0 called 3.5 – International Version.
-It included the new version of "Rise" and several other tracks with Clark Anderson as vocalist and remixes of the already known tracks.
-They also played in the concert of Jean Michel Jarre (AERO Concert) on his famous track Rendez vous 4.
+In 2003, the new album 3.0 was released.
+It features Clark Anderson as vocalist on several of the tracks, including "All the People in the World", "Agogo Mosse" and "Laarbasses".
+The track "Rise" was later released in a new version titled "Rise (Leave Me Alone)" which features Anderson on vocals.
+In 2004, the duo released a remix album of 3.0 titled 3.5 (3.0 The Remix Edition).
+It includes "Rise (Leave Me Alone)" and several other tracks with Anderson as vocalist and remixes of several tracks from 3.0.
+They also played in the concert of Jean-Michel Jarre (AERO Concert) on his song "Rendez-Vous 4".

 Origins

 Safri Duo's latest album Origins was released on 17 November 2008.